 Cooking and Eating

 CLEAN.
-USDA recommends while preparing beef, you wash your hands with soap and warm water for at least 20 seconds before and after handling beef to make sure you don't spread bacteria.
+USDA recommends while preparing beef, you wash your hands with soap and warm water for at least 20 seconds before and after handling beef to reduce the spread bacteria.
 It is not safe to reuse any packaging materials.

 SEPARATE.
 Even after you've cleaned your hands and surfaces thoroughly, make sure to keep your raw meat and ready-to-eat foods separate as raw beef can still spread illness-causing bacteria.

 CHILL.
-If beef is refrigerated promptly after cooking (within 2 hours; 1 hour if the temperature is above 90 degrees F), it can be safely refrigerated for a bout 3 or 4 days.
+If beef is refrigerated promptly after cooking (within 2 hours; 1 hour if the temperature is above 90 degrees F), it can be safely refrigerated for approximately 3 or 4 days.
 If frozen, it should keep its quality for about 4 months.